limi-projects/Tech_No_Babble/docs/computing/ai.md

 - _Image classification_: identify and categorise an image.
 - _Object detection_: finding a particular object within an image.

-_Semantic segmentation_ is a more advanced form of computer vision that involves assigning each pixel of an image to a class.
+_Semantic segmentation_ is a more advanced form of computer vision that involves assigning each pixel in an image to a class.
 This allows for more fine-grained identifications.

 Applications include: